wp-plugins/silence-is-golden-guard/readme.txt

 == Installation ==

 Installation procedure:
-Attention!
-Starting from version 1.7 plugin works with WordPress 3.0 and higher only.
-For earlier WordPress versions use plugin version 1.6 from http://downloads.wordpress.org/plugin/silence-is-golden-guard.1.6.zip
 1. Deactivate plugin if you have the previous version installed.
 (It is important requirement for switching to this version from a previous one.)
 2. Extract "silence-is-golden-guard.x.x.x.zip" archive content to the "/wp-content/plugins/silence-is-golden-guard" directory.
 3. Activate "Silence is Golden Guard" plugin via 'Plugins' menu in WordPress admin menu.